 Awarded every other year, this grant will enable an emerging artist, a graduate student, an educator, a scholar, or simply a textiles enthusiast to further the preservation, documentation, understanding or revival of Indian textile arts.
 The grant incorporates a public engagement component, shaped by the recipient, such as a lecture, website, or performance, in order to share new insights with a wider audience.

-“The IARTS Textiles of India Fund can be used anywhere in the world toward a project that enhances our knowledge of Indian textiles,” says Deepali Dewan, Deputy Head, ROM World Cultures and Senior Curator, South Asian Visual Arts & Culture.
+“The IARTS Textiles of India Fund can be used anywhere in the world toward a project that enhances our knowledge of Indian textiles,” says Dr. Deepali Dewan, Dan Mishra Curator of South Asian Art & Culture.
 “We are so grateful to be able to foster cultural understanding and institutional collaboration while engaging the global community in the appreciation of this art form.”